 About the college

-Jesus College’s lively multidisciplinary graduate community makes up about 40% of the student body.
-The college is committed to offering its graduates the best possible support for their studies, through generous research and book allowances, high-quality accommodation and other facilities.
+Jesus College’s lively graduate community makes up over 40% of the student body.
+The college is committed to offering its graduates the best possible support for their studies, through very generous research and book allowances, high-quality accommodation and other facilities.

 Every graduate has a College Advisor, usually a fellow of the college in the same field.
 Academic support is also provided through an annual progress review with the Principal and Academic Director.
 Popular termly dinners and talks for graduates and fellows offer plenty of opportunity for discussion.